-- U15 can add points from U19 and Open to be able to start in U15 - U19 can add points from Open to start in U19 - +30 can add points from Open to start in +30 - +40 can add points from +30 and Open to start in +40 - 3.3 The host country of a Confederation or World championship is allowed to enter a total of 2 extra riders per competition without meeting the minimum requirements. - 3.4 Competition Entry: All riders must be registered through their respective Federation.
+- 3.3 The host country of a Confederation or World championship is allowed to enter a total of 2 extra riders per competition without meeting the minimum requirements. - 3.4 Competition Entry: All riders must be registered through their respective Federation.
 Federations will decide the criteria for the riders' entry.
 There is currently no restriction to the number of riders per nationality.

 - 3.5 Starting in 2016, there will be following World and Confederation Championships:

 - Open Championships (for five categories):

 - Wakeboard: Open Men, Open Ladies

-- o Wakeskate: Open Men, Open Ladies
+- Wakeskate: Open Men, Open Ladies

 - Seated: Open Men & Ladies

 - Youth & Senior Championships (for ten categories):

 - Wakeboard: U15 Boys, U15 Girls, U19 Men, U19 Ladies, +30 Men, +30 Ladies, +40 Men, +40 Ladies

 - o Wakeskate: U19 Men, U19 Ladies